Fraction calculator

 (13 + (5 + 1/2)/12) + (16 + (4 + 3/8)/12) = 2863/96 = 29 79/96 = 29' 3085908/312497" 29.8229167

-The spelled result in words is two thousand eight hundred sixty-three ninety-sixths (or twenty-nine and seventy-nine ninety-sixths).How do we solve fractions step by step?
+The result spelled out in words is two thousand eight hundred sixty-three ninety-sixths (or twenty-nine and seventy-nine ninety-sixths).How do we solve fractions step by step?

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(24, 96) = 96.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 24 × 96 = 2304.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - three hundred twenty-three twenty-fourths plus one thousand five hundred seventy-one ninety-sixths is two thousand eight hundred sixty-three ninety-sixths.
+In other words, three hundred twenty-three twenty-fourths plus one thousand five hundred seventy-one ninety-sixths equals two thousand eight hundred sixty-three ninety-sixths.

 Rules for expressions with fractions: